AeroSageMage/atc-skybridge/README.md

 └── main.py         # Application entry point
 ```

-### Contributing
+## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request
+5. Open a Pull Request

-## License
+## 📝 License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- SayIntentions.AI for their innovative ATC solution
+- The flight simulation community for their support and feedback
+- All contributors who help improve this project